7UKECREAT0R/MCCompiledSource/mc-compiled/mcc-cheatsheet.md

 Feature: Create exploder entity behavior/resource files and allow them to be created through the 'explode' command.
 #### `feature` `uninstall`
 Feature: Create an function named 'uninstall' to remove all tags/scoreboards/etc made by this project.
+#### `feature` `tests`
+Feature: Enables the 'test' attribute on functions, which are automatically run on `/function test`.
+Use the 'assert' command to test various parts of your code.

 ---
 # Attributes